Xceptance/xlt-documentation/content/en/about-xlt/000-demo.md

 weight: 1
 type: docs

+# There is no need to specify the - instead of a space,
+# HUGO does that for you.
+slug: "this is just an overwritten url"

 description: >
   Just a demo for what doc can do and how the code looks like.
 ---